CriticalMoments/CMSaasStarter/README.md

   - Replace the admin dashboard with real content (`/src/routes/(admin)/account/+page.svelte`).
   - Add API endpoints and database tables as needed to deliver your SaaS product.

+## Setup Analytics -- Optional

+### PostHog

+- Create a PostHog Account
+- Install PostHog JS Library
+  - Run `npm install posthog-js` in your terminal.
+This will add PostHog dependencies to your `package.json` and `package-lock.json`.
+- Set Up PostHog
+  - Create a new layout file at `src/routes/+layout.js`
+  - Log into PostHog.
+Then copy the code from [Svelte Client-side setup](https://posthog.com/docs/libraries/svelte#client-side-setup) and paste it into your `src/routes/+layout.js` file
+    - Note: ensure you’re logged into PostHog so that the code includes your unique API key automatically.
+- Test analytics
+  - Click around and view a few pages on your site to generate some events.
+You can view these events in PostHog to ensure tracking is active.

 ## Community Extensions

 The open source community is extending and improving SaasStarter!